gritcoding/minecraft/MINECRAFT_PROGRAMMING.md

 mc.setBlocks(x-1, y-1, z-1, x+1, y+1, z+1, block.BRICK_BLOCK.id) # where should y start and end?
 ```

+:bulb: You can use the same trick for the bulldozer!

 But we don't need a solid cube.
 Set AIR blocks to hollow the inside.

 ```python